skai111/db48x/doc/commands/dirs.md

 ## Assignment

 An assignment is an RPL object in the form `Name=Value` that sets a global variable to a given value.
-It is intended primarily to facilitated the interactive use of library equations.
+It is intended primarily to facilitate the interactive use of library equations.

 An assignment evaluates `Value`, stores it into `Name`, and puts the original